codyroux/name-the-biggest-number/README.md

 - No shenanigans!
 Though I might have an honorable mention category if you can really fool me.

-- Currently the definition and proof should build with Coq version 8.9.1, but I'll update this on request.
+- Currently the definition and proof should build with Coq version 8.10.2 (thanks to [Jakob](https://github.com/jakobbotsch) for "encouraging" this change), but I'll update this on request.